The Heisenberg Plane: Introduction

-Heisenberg geometry is a geometry on the plane given by translations together with shears parallel to a fixed line.
-This is naturally modeled as a subgeometry of real projective geometry.
+Heisenberg geometry is a geometry on the plane given by all translations together with shears parallel to a fixed line.
+Viewing this fixed line as `space' and any line intersecting it transversely as `time,' this is the geometry of $1+1$ dimensional Galilean relativity.